 Answer: Yes, markets are suitable places to sell some particular types of products.
 In fact, such markets are more convenient for sellers and buyers who prefer open and large spaces than a building.
 Thus livestock, second-hand furniture, different spices, vegetables, fruits, carpets, and street food are more suitable to be traded on an open market than in a confined shopping complex.
 In particular, different types of livestock can't be purchased and sold inside a building and a market is more suitable for it.

 Alternative Answer: Yes, traditionally, markets are more suitable places for selling, not just certain types of things but all kinds of things, mainly because of the conveniences and benefits they provide.
 In fact, it is not realistic to expect that the buyers will visit from place to place for hours and days in order to find and buy what they need.
 Selling everything at markets also ensures that both the sellers and buyers are getting the “fair” market prices of their products and commodities since there is always some room for “bargaining”.
 Besides, when it comes to monitoring and regulations, it is much easier to monitor and regulate markets by the government authorities for all kinds of smooth transactions, monetary or otherwise.

 Q. Do you think young people feel the same about shopping at markets as older people?
 Why is that?

-A. No, I do not think that the feelings of young and older people are the same while shopping in a market.
+Answer: No, I do not think that the feelings of young and older people are the same while shopping in a market.
 Basically, young people want to have a comfortable shopping environment and feel luxury while shopping - at least in my country.
 They also want to have several other amenities like a food court, playground and theatre in a shopping mall.
 They do not like to bargain much and thus they often avoid going to an open market.
 A luxurious shopping mall is their first preference.